elizabethfuentes12/my_post/my_blogs/tutorial/build-your-own-knowledge-base-with-multilingual-Q&A-powered-by-generative-AI/index.md

 |5.
 Create a [Sagemaker Domain](https://docs.aws.amazon.com/sagemaker/latest/dg/gs-studio-onboard.html) using [Quick setup](https://docs.aws.amazon.com/sagemaker/latest/dg/onboard-quick-start.html), this takes a few minutes⏳... or **Select domain and user profile** if you already have one created. |![Create a Sagemaker Domain](images/fig_7.png)![Select domain and user profile](images/fig_8.png)|
 |6.
 Follow the steps in jupyter notebook, explore it, play and wait for me in step **6.1**|![Select domain and user profile](images/fig_9.png)|

-In the jupyter notebook you can directly use FLAN-T5 model for many NLP tasks, without fine-tuning the model, such as:
+In the jupyter notebook you can use FLAN-T5 model for many NLP tasks, without fine-tuning the model, such as:

 - Text summarization
 - Common sense reasoning / natural language inference